ZiyanAli2008/arduino-ultrasonic-proximity-alert-system/README.md

-# Arduino Ultrasonic Proximity Alert System
+# Arduino Intelligent Ultrasonic Proximity Alert System

 A smart distance warning system built with Arduino using an ultrasonic sensor, LEDs, and a buzzer.
-The system measures the distance of nearby objects and gives visual and audio alerts based on proximity.
+The system measures nearby object distance in real time and responds with escalating visual and audio alerts based on proximity.

 ## Features

-- Real-time distance measurement in centimeters and inches
+- Real-time distance measurement in centimeters
+- Multi-zone warning system
-- Green LED for safe distance
+- Green LED for safe range
 - Yellow LED for caution range
-- Red LED for danger zone
+- Red LED for danger and critical range
-- Buzzer alert when object is too close
+- Adaptive buzzer alerts based on object distance
+- Non-blocking timing using `millis()`
-- Live distance data shown in Serial Monitor
+- Live distance data through Serial Monitor
+- Modular Arduino code using reusable functions

 ## Distance Zones

 ### Safe Zone
 - Greater than 30 cm
 - Green LED ON
+- No sound

 ### Caution Zone
 - Between 15 cm and 30 cm
 - Yellow LED ON
+- Slow warning beeps

 ### Danger Zone
-- Less than 15 cm
+- Between 5 cm and 15 cm
 - Red LED ON
-- Buzzer sounds
+- Faster warning beeps

+### Critical Zone
+- Less than 5 cm
+- Red LED ON
+- Continuous alarm tone

 ## Components Used